How Important Is Idle Time?

 Our Busy World

-In our busy, productive and hard working world where you could and probably feel like you should be doing something to achieve your absolute best, is it possible to find the time and space to switch our brains off from the noise?
+In our busy world where you could and probably feel like you should be doing something to achieve your absolute best, is it possible to find the time and space to switch our brains off from the noise?
+And why would that be important to the creative process?

 'Idle time' and 'Productive Meditation'